Frequently Asked Questions (FAQs)

 Convenient access to your Naturopathic physician when you need him/her is key.
 Online medical counseling (telemedicine) seeks to improve a patient’s health by permitting two-way, real time interactive communication between the patient, and physician.

 Naturopathic Cancer Treatment Clinic utilizes a HIPAA secure video platform, utilizing your phone, tablet or computer.
 It’s really THAT simple!
 No need to download an app or create a login.
-You can view our virtual waiting room by clicking the link above or icon to the right.
+You can view our virtual waiting room by clicking the button below.

 What can you expect from your appointment?